Lullabot/trusty32-lamp/README.md

 ```

 To connect from an outside tool like Sequel Pro, use your tool's SSH tunnel
 configuration.
+For SSH, use the hostname you set in the Vagrantfile and
-For SSH, use `vagrant` as the username and password, or use the
+`vagrant` as the username and password.
+You can also use the SSH key placed in
-SSH key placed in your project's `.vagrant` folder.
+your project's `.vagrant` folder.

 ![Sequel Pro Configuration](img/sequel-pro.png)